fkmendes/PhyloJunction/NOTES.md

 The first thing you must do before you can start coding within the `PhyloJunction` framework is to set it up within an integrated development environment (IDE).
-The IDE of choice here is VSCode, a very popular, clean and fast IDE.
+The IDEs of choice here are VSCode or PyCharm, which arevery popular, clean and fast IDEs.

+### VS Code

 The first step is to go under "File" > "Open Folder..." and choose `PhyloJunction/`, the git repository root folder.
 If you click around for a bit, you will notice that the module files (`.py` files) are inside